 Users are limited to one hour per session but may have up to six sessions per day.
 The number of sessions may be limited if other patrons are waiting for computers or if a substantial number of the library's computers are currently in use.

 Workstations may be reserved by patrons using the library's automated software.
 No other reservations will be accepted.
-Reservations may only be made in person.

 A maximum of two patrons may use a single computer at one time.

 Inventory